d22yan/FYDP-2015-010/README.md

         Licence.
 Has code analytics, refactoring support, full-featured JS debugger, and a huge repository of plugins.
     * [Sublime Text](http://www.sublimetext.com/).
 Simple text editor if you don't want/need the heavyweight stuff.
         Unlimited free trial, $70 to buy.
+    * [Brackets](http://brackets.io/).
+Recently discovered this one.
+Free open-source IDE built specifically for web development.
+Has some very cool features like live HTML updates, inline external style/code editor, and even an elegant JS debugger/profiler.
+I'm experimenting with it right now and it's been a pleasure to work with so far.

 Let me know if you encounter any problems with any of the above steps and I can help you troubleshoot and update this
     guide with additional information if necessary.